 Sure they may look harmless, but in the hands of the right people, a plant can be just as deadly as a shotgun.

-Plants have been an integral part in weapons manufacturing and advancements for thousands of years.
+Plants have been an integral part of weapons manufacturing and advancements for thousands of years.

 1. Arrows and Darts